Antony-Zhang/Antony-Zhang/README.md

 ### Hi there 👋，I`m Antony-Zhang.
 Or you can call me Fishead_East as well.

-- 🌱 I’m currently learning Software Enginering in Wuhan University(WHU), as an undergraduate.
+- 🌱 I’m currently learning Software Engineering in Wuhan University(WHU), as an undergraduate.
 - 📫 How to reach me: ytzd2696@foxmail.com